boscoh/inmembrane/docs/inmembrane.markdown

 ### Tests with Gram-positive bacteria

 The field of bioinformatics changes quickly, and in the few years since the release of SurfG+, some of it's dependencies have become no longer readily available.
 As a result we could not use the same version of the binaries used in SurfG+.
 For instance _TMMOD_ is no longer released as a binary and SignalP has progressed to Version 4.0.
 Nevertheless, _inmembrane_ produces comparable results to SurfG+ for the 4 bacterial genomes orginally tested (Table 1).
-This can also be compared to PSORTb 3.0 classifcation of the organisms (Table 2).
+This can also be compared to PSORTb 3.0 classification for the same organisms (Table 2).

 ***********

->__TODO__: Update this table to reflect slightly different numbers due to handling of N-terminal chops.

 <pre>
                     S.pyogenes L.acidophilus L.johnsonii   L.gasseri  L.bulgaricus
 Accession           AE004092    CP000033      AE017198      CP000413    CR954253
-Program       S    i       S   i         S   i        S   i       S   i Cytoplasmic  1243 1234   1290 1280     1248 1234    1262 1240   1132 1119
+Program              S    i      S    i        S    i       S     i      S     i CYTOPLASM(non-PSE)	1243 1234   1290 1280     1248 1234    1262  1240   1132  1119
-Membrane      236 239     315 332       357 358      298 303     244 264
+MEMBRANE(non-PSE)	 236  238    315  329      357  355    298    302    244   261
-PSE           140 176     169 189       176 204      157 189     116 138
+PSE(total)     	     140  172    169  189      176  203    157    188    116   137
-Secreted       78 47       88 61         40 25        38 23       70 41
+SECRETED       	      78   52     88   64       40   29     38     25     70    45
 Total               1697 1696   1862 1862     1821 1821    1755  1755   1562  1562

 Columns labelled 'S' are _SurfG+_ results and 'i' are _inmembrane_ results.
-Some _inmembrane_ subclasses have been combined to directly compare with _SurfG+_ (i.e. PSE = PSE-Membrane + PSE-Cellwall + PSE-Lipoprotein)
+Some _inmembrane_ subclasses have been combined to directly compare with _SurfG+_ (i.e. PSE(total) = PSE-Membrane + PSE-Cellwall + PSE-Lipoprotein)
 </pre>

 > Table 1.
-Comparison of _inmembrane_ results with _SurfG+_
+Comparison of _inmembrane_ Gram-positive protocol results with _SurfG+_

 ***********